Key Concepts

 Silos

 Silos are the top-level containers for grouping users, projects, and resources.
-As the name suggests, silos are isolated from each other.
+As the name suggests, silos are isolated from each other, providing strict tenancy separation between groups of users.
+Each silo has its own resource limits and access policies as well as its own subdomain for the web console and API.
 Resources in a silo cannot be shared with any other silos.

 Every Oxide rack includes a Recovery silo which is reserved for built-in users and resources.
 Rack administrators can create one or more silos based on their usage model.
 Silos can be backed by an external or local identity provider, as defined by the identity_mode property of the silo: